cockroachdb/docs/v2.1/use-the-query-formatter.md

-`--execute`<br>`-e` | Reformat the given SQL query, without reading from standard input. | N/A `--print-width` | Desired column width of the output. | 80 `--tab-width` | Number of spaces occupied by a tab character on the final display device. | 4 `--use-spaces` | Always use space characters for formatting; avoid tab characters. | Use tabs `--align` | Use vertical alignment during formatting. | Do not align vertically.
+`--execute`<br>`-e` | Reformat the given SQL query, without reading from standard input. | N/A `--print-width` | Desired column width of the output. | 80 `--tab-width` | Number of spaces occupied by a tab character on the final display device. | 4 `--use-spaces` | Always use space characters for formatting; avoid tab characters. | Use tabs.
+`--align` | Use vertical alignment during formatting. | Do not align vertically.
 `--no-simplify` | Avoid removing optional grouping parentheses during formatting. | Remove unnecessary grouping parentheses.